Society of Saint Francis: Korea

 The semi-autonomous mission in Korea is not yet large enough to achieve provincial status, and the single convent at Gumi is part of the European Province, and under the authority of the European Minister Provincial.

 Second Order (OSC)

 Third Order (TSSF)

-The Third Order, Society of St. Francis (TSSF), was founded in 1936.
-It consists of individual men and women, lay and ordained, married and single, who have taken vows and are followers of a version of the Franciscan rule but do not live together in community or wear habits.
-As many secular Franciscans have family and work responsibilities, they do not live a life of literal poverty as Francis chose it for himself and his friars minor.
-TSSF is divided into five provinces: Africa, Australia, New Zealand, Europe, and the Americas.
+The Rule of the Third Order, Society of St. Francis consists of the Principles, the Constitution, and the form of Profession and Renewal.
+TSSF is divided into five provinces: Africa, Pacific, Asia-Pacific, Europe, and the Americas.

 Companions (CompSSF)

 The Companions of the Society of St Francis (CompSSF) are individual men and women, lay and ordained, married and single, who wish to follow the spirituality of Francis of Assisi together with the Sisters and Brothers of the Society but without taking formal vows.
 Instead they undertake to pray for the Sisters and Brothers of the Society and support their work through giving alms.

 Companions of the Society of St Francis are encouraged to pray and read the Bible each day, to aim at simplicity of life, and to help those in need.
 In some areas, CompSSF regularly meet for fellowship, prayer and mutual support.
 Meetings are not obligatory but are valuable in the exchange of ideas and thoughts of those following the same Christian commitment and service.
 In the European Province, CompSSF are currently led from Alnmouth Friary in Northumberland.